Kinetic theories: from curved space to flat space

+To reduce to the collisionless limit of \eqref{Boltzmann}, we impose the constraint $T_\m=0$.
+As will be clear soon, the constraint follows naturally from hydrodynamic equations.

+Now we map this solution to off-equilibrium state in flat space by switching to flat space counterpart of $p^\m$ and $\b_\m\equiv u_\m/T=(g_{00},0,0,0)/T_0$.
+This amounts to choosing a local inertial frame specified by vielbein $e^\m_a$ as

-By a proper choice of frame, we wish to describe off-equilibrium state in hydrodynamic regime characterized by variation of temperature and fluid velocity.
-For temperature variation $\d T$ and fluid velocity $u^i$, it is not difficult to find the following vielbein is needed
+We wish to describe off-equilibrium state in hydrodynamic regime characterized by $\b_a=(1,-u^i)/(T_0+\d T)$ with $\d T$ and $u^i$ being variation of temperature and fluid velocity respectively.
+Using $g_{\m\n}=e_\m^a e_\n^b\h_{ab}$ and the explicit expressions of $\b_\m$ and $\b_a$, we find the following vielbein and metric perturbations to first order in these fields

+The metric perturbations are the widely-used one for simulating hydrodynamic quantities in the torsion free case.
+Since we have already simulate all hydrodynamic fields, we may set the remaining components of vielbein as $e_0^{\hat{i}}=0$ and $e_i^{\hat{j}}=\d_{ij}$.

-We wish to eliminate the geodesic force in the Boltzmann equation, which has no analog in flat space.
+To reduce \eqref{Boltzmann} to its flat space counterpart, we still need to eliminate the geodesic force, which has no counterpart in flat space.
 The crucial observation is the following: non-uniform frame choice mapping $p^\m$ to $p^a$ leads to an additional frame force on $p^a$.
 We can use the freedom of frame choice to cancel the geodesic force.
-To see this, we rewrite \eqref{Boltzmann} as
+To see this, we rewrite the collisionless limit of \eqref{Boltzmann} as

-The first and second terms correspond to frame force and geodesic force respectively.
-The last term is what we would have in off-equilibrium state in flat space if we replace $p^\m\pd_\m\to p^b\pd_b$, $p^\n e_\n^a\to p^a$.
+The second and third terms correspond to frame force and geodesic force respectively.
 The condition for the cancellation of geodesic force by the frame force is given by

-We attempt to solve for $e_\n^a$ up to first order in metric perturbation, thus we can substitute $e_\l^a=\d_\l^a$ next to $\G_{\m\n}^\l$.
-The explicit form of condition is given by (we use circumflex accent for flat indices)